 Writing a Thesis Chapter

-The course will next run during second semester, 2014 and is non-credit-bearing, with assessment tasks graded as pass/fail.
+The course will next run during Semester 1, 2015 and is non-credit-bearing, with assessment tasks graded as pass/fail.

 Seminars will continue to address the cross-cultural and disciplinary differences in thesis writing with a focus on students’ own writing.
 Topics that the course will cover include: